srvega/PiSpectrometer/README.txt

 All reference sources are currently compiled in my personal google drive.
 I will list them here once I have a minimum viable product.

 General idea here is to build an app I can run on a raspberry Pi that does some basic environment scanning via infared.

+The screen buttons are mutually exclusive, as they will be used to trigger LEDs.
+I am looking to wire up a single multi-color LED, and will use buttons to switch from red-yellow-green.